katzenjens/lcd32/README.md

 # Waveshare 3.2 / 3.5 inch TFT (and clones) driver
 # for Raspberry PI Zero to 4 under Debian 13 Trixie
-works in text console and with KlipperScreen.
+works in text console, desktop and KlipperScreen.

 Will probably not work with Raspberry PI 5.

-Desktop not tested yet.

 ## Install: